facelessuser/wcmatch/docs/src/markdown/glob.md

 By default, only unique paths are returned in [`glob`](#globglob) and [`iglob`](#globiglob).
 Normally this is what a programmer would want from such a library, so input patterns are reduced to unique patterns[^1] to reduce excessive matching with redundant patterns and excessive crawls through the file system.
-Also, as two different patterns that have been fed into [`glob`](#globglob) may match the same file, the results are also filtered as to not return duplicates.
+Also, as two different patterns that have been fed into [`glob`](#globglob) may match the same file, the results are also filtered as to not return the duplicates.

+Unique results is are accomplished by filtering out duplicate patterns and by retaining an internal set of returned files to determine duplicates.
+The internal set of files is not retained if only a single, inclusive pattern is provided.
+Exclusive patterns via [`NEGATE`](#globnegate) will not trigger the logic.
+Singular inclusive patterns that use pattern expansions due to [`BRACE`](#globbrace) or [`SPLIT`](#globsplit) will act as if multiple patterns were provided, and will trigger the duplicate filtering logic.
+This is mentioned as functions such as [`iglob`](#globiglob), which normally are expected to not retain results in memory, will be forced to retain a set to ensure unique results if multiple inclusive patterns are provided.

 `NOUNIQUE` disables all of the aforementioned "unique" optimizations, but only for [`glob`](#globglob) and [`iglob`](#globiglob).
-Functions like [`globmatch`](#globglobmatch) and [`globfilter`](#globglobfilter) would get no benefit from disabling "unique" optimizations, they would only run slower, so `NOUNIQUE` will be ignored.
+Functions like [`globmatch`](#globglobmatch) and [`globfilter`](#globglobfilter) would get no benefit from disabling "unique" optimizations as they only match what they are given.

 !!! new "New in 6.0"
     "Unique" optimizations were added in 6.0, along with `NOUNIQUE`.